primeroz/myClickHouse/README.md

 The list of elements with the `highest value` is managed through a `priority queue` using the `heap container` packages.

-From `Wikipedia` : `A heap is usually an array of objects that can be thought of as a tree.
-In a queue`
+From `Wikipedia` : `A heap is usually an array of objects that can be thought of as a tree.`

-In the case of this Parser we are only interested in the `TOP 10` elements ( by priority/value ) in the queue but , as described in the docs, `The complexity is O(log n) where n = h.Len()`, so in order to keep the queue as small as possible (and so the complexity of any queue operation) at any given time the `LESS` function has been modified to allow for `POP()` to return the `lowest priority` element in the queue.
+In the case of this Parser we are only interested in the `TOP 10` elements ( by priority/value ) in the queue but , as described in the docs, `The complexity is O(log n) where n = h.Len()` so ,in order to keep the queue, and the complexity, as small as possible at any given time the `LESS()` function has been modified to allow for `POP()` to remove the `lowest priority` element from the queue.

 A separate `go routine` is used as a `Queue Manager` because the heap is not thread safe and so it can't be handled by multiple worker thread at the same time.
 A channel is used to push `Items` from the worker threads into the queue manager thread which then `Pushes` Items into the queue, prioritize them according to the Value and pop low priority elements out when the queue is bigger than 10